Tkachuk sends Panthers to Stanley Cup Final, after topping Hurricanes 4-3 for sweep

 “It’s amazing,” Bobrovsky said.
 “We showed the resilience … and we’re lucky to have Chucky on our side.
 He knows how to score big goals.”

 NHL Senior Vice President Brian Jennings was the one tasked with presenting the Prince of Wales Trophy.
-After some photos, Aleksander Barkov — the captain — grabbed it, and skated it away.
+After some photos, Aleksander Barkov — the captain who had two assists, one of them on the game-winner — grabbed it, and skated it away.
 Some teams touch it.
 Some don’t.
 A few of the Panthers did, but Barkov didn’t pass it around.

 That’ll wait for the big prize.